Action #1360

 Indeed, this is maybe a better way to go.
 So keep things simple, having just one base class, but add support methods that will reduce the lines of code of each tool.

-#8 Updated by Mayer Michael almost 10 years ago
+#8 Updated by Mayer Michael about 10 years ago

 • Assigned To set to Mayer Michael